chagaz/lsml2018/README.md

 ## Day 4 Stochastic gradient descent

 A large part of machine learning rests on convex optimization and gradient descent techniques.
 How does one perform gradient descent with large data?
 This is what you'll explore in Notebook 7.

+## Personal installation
+Everything that is needed to do the labs should be installed on the Mines machines.

+If you want to do the labs on your own machine, you will need to have Python and all the relevant packages installed.
+The easiest way to install all the requirements is to install [Anaconda](https://www.continuum.io/downloads).
+If you prefer, you can also install only the required packages (numpy, scipy, matplotlib, seaborn, scikit-learn, pandas, jupyter) with pip if you already have Python.